 Master's Degree Students

 Students who have completed post-baccalaureate coursework in Speech-Language Pathology and Audiology may apply for Fall admission to the M.A.
 Program.
-Applicants must have completed 4 out of 5 of the following courses or their university's equivalents before applying:
+Applicants must have completed the following courses or their university's equivalents before applying:

 - Applied Phonetics

 Though it is not required for post-baccalaureate students to be admitted to the graduate program, it is recommended that students complete a course in Audiology and a course in Aural Rehabilitation (or their university's equivalents) to expedite the process of ASHA clinical certification.

 Also relevant to undergraduate prerequisite coursework, ASHA requires that applicants for clinical certification demonstrate knowledge of the biological sciences, physical sciences, statistics, and the social/behavioral sciences.
 Acceptable courses in biological sciences should emphasize a content area related to human or animal sciences (e.g., biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, veterinary science).
 Acceptable courses in physical sciences should include physics or chemistry.
 Acceptable courses in social/behavioral sciences should include psychology, sociology, anthropology, or public health.
 A stand-alone course in statistics is required.

 Spring M.A. program admission for Kent State Undergraduates only